Awesome Common Lisp

 - cl-pushover - Common Lisp bindings to Pushover.
 MIT.

-- humbler - A Tumblr API interface.
-Artistic License 2.0.
+- humbler - A Tumblr API interface. zlib.

-See also multiposter to post to multiple services simultaneously.
+- multiposter - post to multiple services simultaneously. zlib.

 - css-lite - A CSS grammar.
 Expat.